 Simmer.
 Heat the mixture over medium-high heat until it reaches a simmer.
-Then reduce heat to medium-low, and simmer for about 8-10 minutes, or until all of the cranberries have popped and the sauce has thickened and reached your desired consistency. (<– Heads up, it will also thicken a bit more as it cools.)
+Then reduce heat to medium-low, and simmer for about 8-10 minutes, or until all of the cranberries have popped and the sauce has thickened and reached your desired consistency.
+(The sauce will also thicken considerably more as it cools.)

 Serve warm or chill.
 Then you can serve the sauce at whatever temperature you’d like!
-I really love it warm off the stove, but we always ate it chilled growing up.
-So whatever floats your boat. :)
+I really love serving cranberry sauce nice and warm, but we always ate it chilled growing up, so either will work.

 There are so many fun ways that you can customize a batch of cranberry sauce!
 For example, I love to:

 Add some spices.
 Feel free to add in a generous pinch (anywhere from 1/4 to 1/2 teaspoon) of either ground cinnamon, ground ginger, ground cardamom, pumpkin pie spice, or any other warming spices that you might love.

 Add a splash of bourbon.
 Or brandy, or port wine, or Cointreau, or whatever else might sound delicious.